 How did you get into the grocery business?

 Biggest challenge faced in your career?
-And how did you overcome that challenge?
+And how did you overcome it?

 What do you like most about your job?

 Replenishment is key to the supply chain.
 I very much appreciate the collaboration and the interaction with all stakeholders of the supply chain from distribution centres, merchandising, operations to suppliers.
 Furthermore, I have an amazing team that I can rely on and that can count on me as well.
 “One for all and all for one” is my motto.

 How would you describe your leadership style/philosophy?